Harris's hawk: Behavior

 This species occurs in relatively stable groups.
 A dominance hierarchy occurs in Harris's hawks, wherein the mature female is the dominant bird, followed by the adult male and then the young of previous years.
 Groups typically include from two to seven birds.
 Not only do birds cooperate in hunting, but they also assist in the nesting process.
 No other bird of prey is known to hunt in groups as routinely as this species.

+Social behaviour is most well documented in the northern subspecies P. u. harrisi.
+Individuals tend to be larger with more pronounced social behaviours in the southwestern U.S., where environmental conditions are harsher, than in the southeastern U.S.

+P. u. unicinctus was once thought to be significantly less social than the northern subspecies, but increasing records of social behaviour in the subspecies since the late 1990s suggests a greater extent of sociality in the subspecies than previously recognized.

 Breeding

 They nest in small trees, shrubby growth, or cacti.
 The nests are often compact, made of sticks, plant roots, and stems and are often lined with leaves, moss, bark, and plant roots.
 They are built mainly by the female.
 There are usually two to four white to blueish-white eggs sometimes with a speckling of pale brown or gray.
 The nestlings start light buff, but in five to six days turn a rich brown.